The Pros and Cons of Being a PRN Occupational Therapist

 It can also be really easy to forget to stash savings for retirement if you don’t have a 401k, so you’ll need to do some extra planning on this end, as well.

-The most important point is to make sure you do the math for your own situation.
+The most important point is to make sure you do the math for your own financial situation.
 Questions to consider: What is the difference in pay for full-time vs. PRN?
 How many hours do you anticipate working?
 What is the approximate monthly value in dollars for the benefits you would receive if you were full-time?
 If you were PRN, how much would you pay for health insurance?
 Which option truly has the higher payout on a monthly basis?

 When you’re a full-time occupational therapist or COTA, you don’t ever need to worry if you’re going to have work each week.